sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br/>

 Hence, the variations in the frequency of the network translate to variations in the luminance of the lamps.
 And they can be captured with digital cameras.
 Don't believe me?
-Check this [Youtube video](https://youtu.be/u2g2YKe5Gcc).
-Or, for a realistic scenario, you can check this [one](https://www.youtube.com/watch?v=rCgGNPl9DmM).
+Check this <a href="https://youtu.be/u2g2YKe5Gcc" target="_blanck">Youtube video</a>.
+Or, for a realistic scenario, you can check this <a href="https://www.youtube.com/watch?v=rCgGNPl9DmM" target="_blanck">one</a>.
 Do you see the blink in the background?
 That's the ENF.

 <br/>